 It was her humanitarian work in Transnistria, a breakaway republic between Moldova and Ukraine, that led her to documentary photography and back to her roots in East-Berlin 9 years ago.

-Today, she is a Geneva-based self-taught photographer who works independently under the guidance of several established photographers.
+Today, she is a New York-based self-taught photographer who worked independently under the guidance of several established photographers and is currently enrolled in a full-time program at the International Centre of Photography.
 Her photos are an expression of her identity and aim to preserve and revive individual and collective memories.

 She is the founding photographer of Within Our Walls and Beyond (WOWB) that includes her travelling photo exhibition, Within My Walls and Beyond, community events and a growing archive of testimonials on the Berlin Wall and other walls that persist in ourselves and our communities. #beyondourwalls